MicrosoftDocs/fabric-docs/docs/data-warehouse/ingest-data.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

- [!INCLUDE [product-name](../includes/product-name.md)] Warehouse offers built-in data ingestion tools that allow users to ingest data into warehouses at scale using code-free or code-rich experiences.
+ [!INCLUDE [fabric-dw](includes/fabric-dw.md)] in [!INCLUDE [product-name](../includes/product-name.md)] offers built-in data ingestion tools that allow users to ingest data into warehouses at scale using code-free or code-rich experiences.

 ## Data ingestion options
 You can ingest data into warehouses using one of the following options: